Health / Social Welfare

 Private Healthcare Services

 Kiang Wu Hospital is a non-governmental medical and health institution administered by the Kiang Wu Hospital Charitable Association of Macao.
-Established in 1871, it has a 144-year history, and is a charitable hospital founded and managed by Chinese people.
+Established in 1871, is a charitable hospital founded and managed by Chinese people.
 Kiang Wu Hospital has developed into a modern general hospital that integrates treatment, prevention, teaching and research; it is currently implementing a modern information management system in phases.

 Kiang Wu Hospital has the following departments: Emergency, Outpatient, Inpatient, an Intensive Care Unit (ICU/CCU), Neonatal Intensive Care Unit (NICU) and Special Care Baby Unit (SCBU), as well as a number of medical centres.
 The hospital’s clinical services also cover medicine, surgery, obstetrics and gynaecology, paediatrics, emergency, otorhinolaryngology, head and neck surgery, ophthalmology, dermatology, stomatology, rehabilitation, Chinese medicine, integrated physical examination, oncology and anaesthesiology.
 In addition, the hospital has supporting departments dedicated to various areas including medical imaging, pharmacy, pathology and general examination.